Bizarro181/gtg-dashboard/README.md

 A status of "error" should put the game into a "not ready" state, moving a game from "not ready" to "ready" should check the game's status while doing so

 Questions?
- - Should we be able to restart/resume a stopped/reset game (my assumption is no - if no then a reset/stop needs to trigger a resolution of that game so the round can finish)
+ - Should we be able to restart/resume a stopped/reset game (my assumption is no - if no then a reset/stop needs to trigger a resolution of that game so the round can finish) - no
- - if a game is "ending" do we want to be able to pause (my assumption in no, the game is already over)
+ - if a game is "ending" do we want to be able to pause (my assumption in no, the game is already over) - no

 == start-game (from D to G)